brimdata/cloud/README.md

 The Brim App can communicate with and switch between different instances of Zed lakes, including the local Zed lake it automatically launches on `localhost`.
-Cloud connections are a bit like Slack's teams, where Slack lets you easily switch between teams.
+Lake connections are a bit like Slack teams, where Slack lets you easily switch between teams.

 To connect to the cloud from the Brim app, click on the lake dropdown in the upper left area of the window where you see the down carrot and click on _Add Lake..._.
+Once the cloud connection has been created, you can use this dropdown to switch between your local lake the cloud (as well as other cloud lakes or lakes that you set up on your own server with `zed lake serve`).

 Under the _Name_ input, provide a name for the lake connection that you would like appear in listing of available lakes.
 Under the Host input, provide the URL